 - core principles of management and leadership in nonprofit organizations

 The courses also emphasize management techniques and trends needed for leadership roles within nonprofit agencies and public organizations.

 #9 Policy Studies

-The policy studies concentration prepares students to tackle challenging problems and improve the decision-making needed to address them.
-Students gain an in-depth understanding of the dynamics of policymaking, informing the decisions that change lives and the world around them.
-They learn to evaluate, analyze and develop solutions to policy problems within the public, private and political public arenas.
+The policy studies concentration in public administration prepares students to tackle challenging problems and improve the decision-making needed to address them.
+Once enrolled, students gain an in-depth understanding of the dynamics of policymaking.
+This informs the decisions that change lives and the world around them.
+They learn to evaluate, analyze and develop solutions to policy problems within the public, private and political public arenas as well as the nonprofit sector.
 They learn which research methods suit the various situations, design applied studies, and develop action-oriented plans and guidelines.
-Coursework may include local and state budgeting systems, program planning, social entrepreneurship, nonprofit enterprises, federal relationships and public, management science for public affairs, communications, legal and technical writing, public program evaluation, along with qualitative and quantitative policy research.
+Coursework may include:

 #10 Public Financial Administration